-A versatile practitioner, Rick provides US and international antitrust advice to clients facing challenges on the transactional, regulatory and litigation fronts.
+Rick provides US and international antitrust advice to clients facing challenges on transactional, regulatory and litigation fronts.
 He regularly represents major corporations and private equity firms in contested multibillion-dollar transactions and advises clients on comprehensive strategies when their interests are implicated in another merger in their industry.
 Rick also represents clients in civil and criminal litigation and has argued on behalf of his clients in courts throughout the country.
-While in government, he argued on behalf of the United States in several appeals and before the US Supreme Court in Matsushita Elec Indus Co v Zenith Radio Corp, 475 US 574 (1986).
-Rick was also a key member of the team that negotiated on behalf of Microsoft, bringing a conclusion to the historic antitrust lawsuit that the DOJ and a number of states pursued against the company.

-Rick is a frequent author and lecturer on antitrust and regulatory topics, and he has participated in numerous conferences, workshops and programmes on issues of merger enforcement and trade regulation.
-Rick has also served as a distinguished adjunct professor of law at American University’s Washington College of Law.
-He was the inaugural chair of the corporations, securities and antitrust practice group of the Federalist Society and served as chair of the economics committee of the American Bar Association’s antitrust section.
-He is an emeritus member of the advisory board of BNA’s antitrust & trade regulation report, the Washington Legal Foundation and the Landmark Legal Foundation.
-He is a member of the board of directors of the Children’s Law Centre and previously served on the visiting committee of the University of Chicago Law School.
+Rick is a frequent author and lecturer on antitrust and regulatory topics, and has served as a distinguished adjunct professor of law at American University’s Washington College of Law.
+He was the inaugural chair of the corporations, securities and antitrust practice group of the Federalist Society, and served as chair of the economics committee of the American Bar Association’s antitrust section.
+He is an emeritus member of the advisory board of BNA’s Antitrust & Trade Regulation Report, the Washington Legal Foundation and the Landmark Legal Foundation.
+He is a member of the board of directors of the Children’s Law Center, and previously served on the visiting committee of the University of Chicago Law School.